pjmbatman/BatteryFramework/LODO_README.md

 ## Output

+### Single Dataset LODO
 The training will produce:
 - Regular checkpoints saved during training
 - Best model checkpoint based on validation loss
 - Training history including test loss for the LODO dataset
 - Logs showing the dataset splits and evaluation metrics

+### All Datasets LODO
+The training will produce:
+- Separate output directory for each dataset run (`outputs/lodo_hust/`, `outputs/lodo_nasa/`, etc.)
+- Individual training histories for each run
+- Combined results file (`outputs/lodo_all_results.json`) with all evaluations
+- Progress tracking showing which dataset is currently being processed

 ## Configuration